Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 - `✅ ready` Connectivity-related **device state indication** - requires a monochrome/RGB/addressable LED attached to the NCP
 - `✅ ready` **User button** (also used for configuration reset) - requires a momentary push button attached to the NCP
 - `✅ ready` **Factory testing** and provisioning
-- `🤔 considering` File System storage
+- `🤔 later` File System storage
-- `🤔 considering` Generic TCP/TLS socket API
+- `🤔 later` Generic TCP/TLS socket API

 ## Supported boards